Framingham High School

-Framingham High School, or FHS, is an urban/suburban public high school in the city of Framingham, Massachusetts, United States, located approximately 20 mi west of Boston.
-Founded in 1792, as Framingham Academy, the high school is the result of the merger of Framingham North and Framingham South High Schools in 1991.
+Framingham High School (FHS) is an urban public high school in Framingham, Massachusetts, United States, located approximately 20 mi west of Boston.
+The school was founded in 1792 as Framingham Academy.
+The current high school was created when Framingham North High School and Framingham South High School merged in 1991.

-Like most high schools in the United States, it enrolls students in the ninth to twelfth grades.
-The school has an approximate enrollment of 2000 students, making it the twelfth largest high school in Massachusetts.
-Framingham High School has a racially, ethnically, economically, and linguistically diverse population (20 percent of its students are considered low-income and 30 percent have a language other than English as their first language).
-The school is classified as an urban high school by the state of Massachusetts.
+The school enrolls ninth to twelfth grade students, with approximately 2,500 students enrolled as of spring 2025.
+In the 2024-25 school year, FHS ranked eighth in high school student enrollment within Massachusetts.

-Framingham High School has received numerous awards for being a successful urban school, including a designation as a Commonwealth Compass School by the state of Massachusetts and as a Vanguard Model School by MassInsight.
+FHS has received multiple awards, including a designation as a Commonwealth Compass School by the state of Massachusetts and as a Vanguard Model School by Massachusetts School Building Authority.

-The Framingham High School Flyers compete in the Bay State League-Carey Division of the Massachusetts Interscholastic Athletic Association's Division I and their mascot is the Flyer.
+The Framingham High School Flyers compete in the Bay State League-Carey Division of the Massachusetts Interscholastic Athletic Association's Division I. Their mascot is the Flyer.